 We are here to support you in your child’s development.
 Our Healthy Steps Specialists are experts in child development, behavior, early learning, parenting and many other topics.
 We can give you information based on years and years of research on infants and toddlers.
 The program is open to all children from birth to five years of age.
 We do home or office visits and are present at clinic well child visits.
 Learn more about the HealthySteps Program, by clicking here.

-Join us for Story Time at the Salazar-Ajo Library on Thursdays at 2:00 pm each week!
+Join us for Story Time at the Salazar-Ajo Library on Tuesdays at 10:30 am each week!

 We are here for you every step of the way, including offering financial assistance.